LALPAGA/unix/README.md

 # 🐧 LALPAGA'S UNIX PERSONAL TOOLBOX

+If you dislike The UNIX man if i were to do it.

 pour faire une référence : [`[]` is truthy, but not `true`](#-is-truthy-but-not-true)

 # 📚 Table of Contents